PHOTO - World home | contact us | attorneys & staff | japanese

 Medical Examinations

-Before the issuance of an immigrant visa, every applicant, regardless of age, must undergo a medical examination.
+Before the issuance of an immigrant visa every applicant, regardless of age, must undergo a medical examination.
 The examination will be conducted by a doctor or clinic designated by the U.S. Embassy.
+The Immigrant Visa Unit will advise you of the approved clinics in Paris.
 The applicant must pay any examination costs, and they are in addition to the visa fees.
-This immigrant visa unit will provide information on the clinics approved by the Health Service of the United States where you must undergo a medical examination.
-The applicant is responsible for making arrangements for the medical exam, There are three panel physicians.
-Medical exams are valid for a one year period.

 United States immigration law requires immigrant visa applicants to obtain certain vaccinations (listed below) prior to the issuance of an immigrant visa.
 The physicians who conduct medical examinations of immigrant visa applicants are required to verify that you have met the vaccination requirement, or that it is medically inappropriate for you to receive one or more of the listed vaccinations: